 It is only prudent to show the reduction or reserve in a separate account, and at any point, it gives us the netbook value explaining what the actual cost was and how much of that has been depreciated.
-It also helps in creating reserves, and later any change in the expected number can be adjusted through allowances and reserves.
+It also helps create reserves, and later any change in the expected number can be adjusted through allowances and reserves.

 #4 – Accumulated Depreciation

-Whenever an organization buys an asset and depreciated it over the useful economic life of the asset, the reduction in value every over accumulates over the year, which is called accumulated depreciation.
+Whenever an organization buys an asset and depreciates it over the asset’s useful economic life, the reduction in value accumulates over the year, which is called accumulated depreciation.
 The accumulated depreciation balance cannot exceed the book value of the asset.
 We get the remaining value of assets by deducting the accumulated depreciation balances from the book value of the assetBook Value Of The AssetBook Value of Assets is the asset's value in the books of records of a company or an institution at any given instance.
 Assets Book Value Formula = Total Value of an Asset – Depreciation – Other Expenses Directly Related to it .

 #5 – Allowances for Doubtful Debts

-When good is sold on credit, the amount receivable from customers is shown under the debtor’s balance in the balance sheet.
-It is a standard business practice to prepare an estimate for the amount which is likely to go bad.
-This amount is shown as provision or reserve for doubtful debts.
-The provision for doubtful debts is a contra asset account which is related to debtors.
+When a good is sold on credit, the amount receivable from customers is shown under the debtor’s balance sheet balance.
+It is a standard business practice to prepare an estimate for the amount likely to go bad.
+This amount is shown as a provision or reserve for doubtful debts.
+The provision for doubtful debts is a contra asset account related to debtors.

 #6 – Others

-Provision for a discount from creditors and discount on bills receivable are other examples which are widely used.
+Provision for a discount from creditors and discount on bills receivable are other widely used examples.